Game Development Features | Autodesk Media and Entertainment Collection

 3DS MAX, MAYA

-Take polygon modelling to the next level through industry leading Smart Extrude which enables you to interactively extrude to Add To or Take Away from the mesh to quickly create expressive content.
+Take polygon modeling to the next level through industry leading Smart Extrude which enables you to interactively extrude to Add To or Take Away from the mesh to quickly create expressive content.

 3DS MAX, MAYA